Product Liability Lawyers in San Francisco

 On the other hand, if a retailer that did not manufacture the equipment sells the products in the same condition in which they were received, has no reason to know of any defects, and has no information about damages arising from the use of the products, it probably will not be held liable for resulting damages.

-Failure to Warn About Potential Dangers
+Manufacturer's Duty to Warn About Product Dangers

 Many plaintiffs in products liability cases allege that the defendants failed to warn them adequately about the dangers posed by its products.
 Manufacturers have a duty to warn consumers about the dangers of even abnormal use of their products if it is reasonable to assume that such abnormal use will occur.